stephenbeese/FizzyBeese/README.md

 labeling the user stories in this way allowed me to focus on which ones to prioritise when working through the project.

-The way I justified these labels are as follows:
+The way I justified these labels is as follows:
    - Must haves are absolutely crucial for an e-commerce site.
-For example, view cart, checkout and payment.
+For example, view cart, checkout, and payment.
    - Should have are highly desired but not crucial for the site to function as an e-commerce site.
 Such as filtering products and viewing order history
    - Could haves are nice to have but not at all crucial to an e-commerce application.
-Such as events and contact form.
+Such as events and contact forms.

-When I would get to a position where I was ready to start working on a new feature I would move the relevant user story into the in progress section on the kanban board and start working on it.
+When I would get to a position where I was ready to start working on a new feature I would move the relevant user story into the in-progress section on the Kanban board and start working on it.
-Once this feature was completed I would move the user story from the in progress section to the done section.
+Once this feature was completed I would move the user story from the in-progress section to the done section allowing me to easily keep track of my progress.

 ### Epics